Data-driven Sensor Placement for Predictive Applications: A Correlation-Assisted Attribution Framework (CAAF): Methods

 For our task of finding optimal sensor locations, we chose to use the IG algorithm due to its two desirable properties: sensitivity and implementation invariance \cite{sundararajan2017}.
 Sensitivity ensures that a feature's impact on the model's output is proportionally conveyed by the FA value; the implementation invariance provides robustness to variations in the model's architecture and implementation.
 The IG algorithm aggregates the model's gradients with respect to the input features along a linear path connecting a predefined baseline (often chosen to be the zero vector) with the input data, \emph{i.e.},

-where $\alpha \in \left[ 0,1 \right]$ is a scaling parameter that interpolates between the baseline and the input, $\boldsymbol{x}$ represents the data point containing the inputs for all sensors $i=1, \dots,M$, where $M$ is the number of candidate sensors, and $F(\cdot)$ is a data-driven model such that $y \approx F(\boldsymbol{x})$, with $y$ denoting the target variable.
+where $\alpha \in \left[ 0,1 \right]$ is a scaling parameter that interpolates between the baseline and the input, $\boldsymbol{d}$ represents the data point containing the inputs for all sensors $i=1, \dots,M$, where $M$ is the number of candidate sensors, and $F(\cdot)$ is a data-driven model such that $q \approx F(\boldsymbol{d})$.
 In our implementation, we adopt the zero vector as the baseline.
-The magnitude of the FA scores, averaged over all data points, is computed for each candidate sensor and subsequently ranked to identify the most optimal sensors.
+The magnitude of the FA scores, averaged over all data points, is computed for each candidate sensor and subsequently ranked to identify the most contributing sensors.
 While other FA algorithms, such as GradientSHAP and KernelSHAP, were also tested, they did not provide significant advantages over the IG method in terms of the performance of the resultant sensor configuration.